PaulMadle/EA_Scripts/README.md

 ## Removing Annoying Connector scripts

 So you want to model a set of scenarios using EA with connectors or links between different elements (e.g. Dependency, Trace etc).
 Then you want to model another scenario using the same elements and.....
 Oh no, EA keeps on adding the relationships across all of these diagrams and now I have a real maintenance headache trying to keep all of the diagrams clean.
+This scripts may help:

-### The problem explained
+### The scripts explained

 Let's say that you want to add a diagram with some relationships between classes: